 But did you know that content production follows quite a similar process?

-The framework defines the process of planning, creating, managing, and routing digital content assets to the desired channels and audiences.
+The framework defines the process of planning, creating, managing, and routing digital content assets to the desired channels and target audiences.

 What is a Content Supply Chain Strategy?